AdaCore/gpr/doc/gpr_user_guide/source/first_project.rst

 When you run ``gprbuild -P hello.gpr``, GPRbuild:

 1. Loads ``hello.gpr`` and any projects it depends on (none here).
-2. Determines which sources need (re-)compilation by comparing source content against the recorded build signatures.
+2. Determines which sources need (re-)compilation by comparing a recorded build signature against the current situation: source content, compiler switches, and the source's dependencies.
 3. Compiles each out-of-date source in parallel into ``Object_Dir``.
 4. Links an executable for each ``Main`` source into ``Exec_Dir``.

-Subsequent builds skip unchanged sources, so incremental builds are fast even in large projects.
+Subsequent builds recompile only what has changed, so incremental builds are fast even in large projects.

 Next steps